 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-As reflected in the accompanying consolidated financial statements, during the twelve-months ended December 31, 2017, the Company incurred a net loss of \$4,835,000, used cash in operations of \$1,786,000 and had a stockholders' deficit of \$1,874,000 as of that date.
+As reflected in the accompanying consolidated financial statements, during the twelve-months ended December 31, 2018, the Company incurred a net loss of 3,059,000, used cash in operations of 1,476,000 and had a stockholders' deficit of 1,482,000 as of that date.
 These factors raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the financial statements are issued.
 The ability of the Company to continue as a going concern is dependent upon the Company's ability to raise additional funds and implement its business plan.
 The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.

-At December 31, 2017, the Company had cash on hand in the amount of \$204,000.
-Management estimates that the current funds on hand will be sufficient to continue operations through April 2018.
-Management is currently seeking additional funds, primarily through the issuance of debt and equity securities for cash to operate our business, including without limitation the expenses it will incur in connection with the license and research and development agreements with Temple University; costs associated with product development and commercialization of the AOT technology; costs to manufacture and ship the products; costs to design and implement an effective system of internal controls and disclosure controls and procedures; costs of maintaining our status as a public company by filing periodic reports with the SEC and costs required to protect our intellectual property.
-In addition, as discussed below, the Company has substantial contractual commitments, including without limitation, payment of license and other fees to Temple University, salaries to our executive officers pursuant to employment agreements, certain payments to a former officer and consulting fees, during the remainder of 2018 and beyond.
+At December 31, 2018, the Company had cash on hand in the amount of \$1,153,000.
+Management estimates that the current funds on hand will be sufficient to continue operations through September 2019.
+We will need to raise additional funds in in 2019 and beyond, primarily through the issuance of debt and equity securities for cash to operate our business, including without limitation the expenses it will incur in connection with the license and research and development agreements with Temple University; costs associated with product development and commercialization of the AOT technology; costs to manufacture and ship the products; costs of maintaining our status as a public company by filing periodic reports with the SEC and costs required to protect our intellectual property.
+In addition, as discussed below, the Company has substantial contractual commitments, including without limitation, payment of license and other fees to Temple University, salaries to our executive officers pursuant to employment agreements, certain payments to a former officer and consulting fees, during the remainder of 2019 and beyond.